islandcontroller/hello-ch32v103/README.vscode.md

 * Continue execution once the breakpoint in `main()` is reached.
 * Type `?` in the serial monitor Terminal tab to show available commands.

-> **Note**
-> If you want to use the EEPROM demo, remove the comment at the start of the `#define USE_EEPROM_DEMO` line at the top of `main.c`.
+If you want to use the EEPROM demo, remove the comment at the start of the `#define USE_EEPROM_DEMO` line at the top of `main.c`.
 The demo is disabled by default.

-> **Note**
+### WCH-Link Firmware Update
-> If the debugger fails to program the target device, try updating the firmware of your debugger.
+If the debugger fails to program the target device, try updating the firmware of your debugger.
 The `wchisp` utility is included in the package, and compatible firmware files are provided in the `/opt/wch/firmware` directory inside the container.
 See the [WCH-Link User Manual](https://www.wch-ic.com/downloads/WCH-LinkUserManual_PDF.html) for more information.

+In order to update the on-board debugger on a CH32V103R-R1-1v1 eval board, follow the firmware update procedure:
+* Disconnect the board from USB
+* Short-circuit the pads of `J1` usind pliers
+* Re-connect the board via USB
+* (WSL only) Re-attach the CH549 device to WSL
+* Flash the firmware file

+      wchisp flash /opt/wch/firmware/WCH-Link_APP_IAP_RV.bin

+* Restart the board

 ## Licensing